Applications for the 2019-2020 session are now closed.

 Offered monthly from September to April, the series consists of seven three-hour groups and one public reading event.
 A different writing genre will be explored during each group through reading assignments, in-class reading, multimedia presentations, creative writing exercises, and guided discussion.
 Woke Words is not a class or writing workshop; although participants will engage in reading and writing exercises, the series is designed to be purely creative and exploratory.

 Participation in the series is open to individuals of color who self-identify as women and are between the ages of 15 and 25.
 To promote trust and group cohesion, the group will be limited to 15 participants per eight-month session.
 Admission will be application-based (link to details below) and selections will be determined by a committee comprising professionals working in film, education, healthcare, public policy, and more.
 If selected, the participant must commit to attending six out of eight offerings, including the public reading event.
-Transportation to and from the groups can be arranged if necessary.

 Ways to Get Involved